This is the /document/v1 API reference documentation.

 Inspect message for details.
 This is also the result when

-a condition if specified, and the document is not found.
+a condition if specified, but the document does not exist.

 500